pvliesdonk/questfoundry-spec/README.md

 ## Start here
 - Skim `examples/contracts/` to see each contract in context.
-- Use `examples/workflow/` to understand pacing across genres.
+- Check `examples/workflow/` after regeneration for pacing across genres (placeholder today).
 - Read `README_CHAT.md` to run the system via chat.
 - Copy the schemas you need and validate your artifacts against them.